Best of 2021: Romantic Relationships features spoilers for various shows. Please be advised if there’s something you don’t want to know.

 Romance isn’t going anywhere—not now, not ever.
 Year after year, the romantic relationships within a series always make it more special, intriguing, and utterly compelling.
 To deny the need for romance in television is a silly thing to do.
 If we want the fiction we consume to match the likes of the real world, denying love as a necessity no longer works.
 Most of us need it.
 Most of us crave it.
 It’s a part of life, and these relationships are part a large part of the beauty within a show.

 For more end-of-the-year coverage, be sure to check out our Best of 2021: Ted Lasso Season 2 Special, as the shining example of what excellent TV looks like in its entirety.
 There’s also the Best of 2021: Scene-Stealers who made this year a joy ride through and through.
-The Best of 2021: Performances, the Best of 2021: Characters, and the Best of 2021: Found Families.
+The Best of 2021: Performances, the Best of 2021: Characters, the Best of 2021: Found Families, and the Best of 2021: Episodes.

 Kaz Brekker and Inej Ghafa